pizzasdu83/SlipperyBar/Readme.md

 # Slippery Bar

+**Please download <ins> TweakSettings - sileo://package/xyz.cypwn.tweaksettings - from https://repo.cypwn.xyz/ </ins> for a better result.
+It fixes most problems with tweaks not working properly on the default setting app (blank screen/slider or input not working...) .**

 Here's the master switch, the ultimate button to use Slippery Bar.

 The second one is to activate the gradient mode on the bar.